justin-bala/My-Portfolio/README.md

 ---

-### Phase IV — Dynamic Modeling of an Evaporator System
+#### Phase IV — Dynamic Modeling of an Evaporator System

-In the final phase, a **single evaporator unit** was modeled dynamically to study transient behavior under operating disturbances.
+Dynamic modeling of a **single evaporator unit** to analyze transient behavior under operating disturbances.
 The system was represented by a coupled set of ordinary differential equations describing liquid concentration, pressure, temperature, and liquid level.

-#### My contribution
+**My contribution**
 - Development of a nonlinear dynamic evaporator model in Python
 - Implementation of steady-state and transient simulations
-- Linearization of the model around steady state and derivation of transfer-function representations
+- Linearization around steady state and derivation of transfer-function representations
 - Interpretation of process behavior under controlled disturbances

-#### Representative results
+**Representative results**
 - Time-dependent profiles of temperature, concentration, liquid level, and pressure
 - Transient responses to step changes in operating conditions
 - Comparison between steady-state predictions and dynamic behavior